codingvirtual/frontend-nanodegree-feedreader/README.md

     project files and should be downloaded to your local machine or uploaded to a web server.
 b)  index.html: the main page for the application.
 This file is required.
-c)  project-meta: contains notes and rubric for the project itself.
-This
-    directory is not required to make the project run.
-d)  README.md: this file.
+c)  README.md: this file.
 Not required to make the project run.

 #### -C- INSTALLATION/USE ####